The Best Home Blood Pressure Monitors of 2026

 Accuracy

 According to the American Heart Association, automatic, cuff-style monitors that wrap around your upper arm are the most accurate type of blood pressure monitor.3 Wrist and fingertip monitors may be convenient, but they tend to give less accurate readings.
-For this review, we focused on upper-arm monitors with proven accuracy.
+For this review, we focused on testing upper-arm monitors with proven accuracy.

 Data sharing